helixml/helix/README.md

 * **Educational Use:** schools/universities
 * **Small Business Use:** companies with under $10M annual revenue and less than 250 employees

 If you fall outside of these terms, please [contact us](mailto:founders@helix.ml) to discuss purchasing a license for large commercial use.
-If you are an individual at a large company interested in experimenting with Helix, that's fine under Personal Use until you deploy to company-owned or paid-for infrastructure.
+If you are an individual at a large company interested in experimenting with Helix, that's fine under Personal Use until you deploy to more than one GPU on company-owned or paid-for infrastructure.

 You are not allowed to use our code to build a product that competes with us.